-Third year students the module ‘Enabling Practice and Empowerment in Communities’, where we welcome a range of external speakers from children’s charities, food charities, councils and outdoor activities groups.
+Third-year students the module ‘Enabling Practice and Empowerment in Communities’, where we welcome a range of external speakers from children’s charities, food charities, councils, and outdoor activities groups.
 A panel of community professionals was blown away by the students’ assessment task of a ‘Dragon’s Den’ style presentation for community projects they had designed, ranging from community gardens to clothes swap events.
-My own and my colleague Tracy Hayes’ PhD studies, although different, both look at the importance of stories, value the importance of place, and the attention we give to the world around us.
+My own and my colleague Tracy Hayes’ Ph.D. studies, although different, both look at the importance of stories, value the importance of place, and the attention we give to the world around us.
 On WCF, when we think about community, we also think about the actual places in which we live and the way we relate to them.
 This links to the University’s core values in its Strategic Plan of enriching people through place.
-Third year students also enjoy an Outdoor Environments and Experiential Learning module and their assessment task is to design a local walk, carrying out a risk assessment and thinking about stories which can connect us to the environment.
-We value all our special landscapes in Cumbria – the rural areas, the West coast and urban areas also, and we know that being outside in all types of environment can support our wellbeing.
+Third-year students also enjoy an Outdoor Environments and Experiential Learning module and their assessment task is to design a local walk, carry out a risk assessment, and think about stories that can connect us to the environment.
+We value all our special landscapes in Cumbria – the rural areas, the West coast, and urban areas also, and we know that being outside in all types of environments can support our wellbeing.

 Community of course also means our own community, and it is in looking to consider how we build that which is fundamental to our efforts, to serve the community outside the university.
-This begins before students start Year 1, when first year cohort lead Tina Harvey starts the process of getting to know students as individuals, understanding their specific contexts and building a group identity.
+This begins before students start Year 1 when first-year cohort lead Tina Harvey starts the process of getting to know students as individuals, understanding their specific contexts, and building group identity.
 Tina continues this work in Welcome Week and throughout year one, ready to pass on the year group to the next cohort lead.

 What actions have our staff members taken to support local communities?

-How has Covid-19 and recent events affected the way students view and tackle societal issues?
+How have Covid-19 and recent events affected the way students view and tackle societal issues?

-How else have your team supported the community?
+How else has your team supported the community?

 Why is community so important?

-Whether we our focus is on ourselves or the world around us, the concept of community is at the heart of the way we view our course.
+Whether our focus is on ourselves or the world around us, the concept of community is at the heart of the way we view our course.
 If our students want to change the world, then that starts with the world around us and it is through the combined experiences of staff and students that we are learning what is needed.
-A former colleague used to say to me ‘There’s thinkers and there’s doers’.
+A former colleague used to say to me ‘There are thinkers and there are doers’.
 That prompted me to ‘do’ more in the community myself, but I didn’t ever want to leave the thinking behind.
-I’d like to think WCF is a course that promotes thinking as well as doing, and that we make a lasting difference to people’s lives as a result.
+I’d like to think WCF is a course that promotes thinking as well as doing, and that we make a lasting difference in people’s lives as a result.

-Are you interested in studying working with children and families?
+Are you interested in studying and working with children and families?